 We have developed the following questions and answers in response to recent inquiries about the tule elk at Tomales Point within Point Reyes National Seashore, and share your concerns.
 While it is a natural phenomenon for wildlife populations to rise and fall with environmental conditions, extreme drought conditions can certainly exacerbate population responses.
-This year, conditions at Tomales Point appear more favorable than they were a year ago: heavy rains in December recharged the ponds, seeps, springs and streams, and the vegetation growth is robust.
-The NPS is monitoring water availability and is developing a plan to make water available this summer or fall if it is needed.
+The National Park Service (NPS) is monitoring water availability and will provide supplemental water to the elk this fall if it is needed.

 But looks can be deceiving.

-We will continue to closely monitor water conditions at Tomales Point until the winter rains arrive.
-If the elk need more water later this year, we'll install a water trough where they already look for water.
+We have been monitoring the water conditions at Tomales Point since late July and will continue to do so until the winter rains arrive.
+If the elk need more water later this year, we'll install a water trough at a location where they already look for water.

 Has the elk population at Tomales Point experienced population fluxes in the past?

 Was the 2013–2015 population decline at Tomales Point a result of the California drought?

 Was the population decline a result of elk mortality or reduced calving rates?

 Is there a management plan guiding park policies for tule elk at Tomales Point?